sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 # 10 API Library
 All DB & Kernel netdev corresponding to the subinterface should be created with a short name.
-All applications interacting/maintaining these netdev should be aware of this mapping.
+Intfmgrd & IntfsOrch which manages sub-interfaces should be aware of this mapping to get parent interface properties.

-## 10.1 CPP Library
+## 10.1 SWSS CPP Library
 In CPP, applications can use subintf class provided by swss-common library to fetch attributes of subinterface.

 Subintf class provides below methods: